rsbrennan/tonsa_reciprocal/README.md

 Raw sequence data is available at NCBI BioProject PRJNA555881

+Gene expression data are included in this repository in `DGE_data/`, both normalized (by librarysize) and not normalized.

 All other summaries etc. are included as supplemental files with the manuscript.

+Please get in touch about any data issues.

 ## Scripts